dhondta/rpl-attacks/README.md

 - **`make_all`**`:simulation-campaign-json-file`

-> This will generate a campaign of simulations from a JSON file formatted and execute the chain `clean`|`new`|`make` for each simulation.
+> This will generate a campaign of simulations from a JSON file.
 See ``./templates/experiments.json`` for simulation campaign JSON format.

 - **`prepare`**`:simulation-campaign-json-file`

 > This will generate a campaign JSON file from the template located at `./templates/experiments.json`.

+- **`remake_all`**`:simulation-campaign-json-file`

+> This will re-generate malicious motes for a campaign of simulations from a JSON file.

 - **`run`**`:name`

-> This will execute the the given simulation, parse log files and generate the results.
+> This will execute the given simulation, parse log files and generate the results.

 - **`run_all`**`:simulation-campaign-json-file`